-Whether you have been training hard during lockdown, or not at all, your first day back in the gym can be a real shock to the system.
+If you have had any length of time away from training, your first day back in the gym can be a real shock to the system.

 Delayed Onset Muscle Soreness (DOMS) is often felt 24-48 hours post-exercise and causes your muscles to feel more sensitive to touch and stiffer than usual.

 We know there is going to be some discomfort involved in the first day back but there are some ways to adapt your training and recovery to minimise the impact and maximise your progress.